Introduction to Copyright & Fair Use, Part 2Track : Online Management

 Prerequisite: Introduction to Copyright and Fair Use Part 1 workshop OR a working knowledge of the copyright and fair use guidelines.

 This workshop is in a one-day, synchronous format.
 You will have access to the workshop content one day prior to the live session.
-There will then be a mandatory, 3-hour live session during which you will hear a presentation and participate in a question and answer session.
+There will then be a mandatory, 3-hour live session (typically from 12-3pm eastern time) during which you will hear a presentation and participate in a question and answer session.
 During the workshop, you will engage with your colleagues on an online discussion board.
 Following the session, you will be required to complete a quiz testing your knowledge within 24 hours of the conclusion of the live session.
 Total length of time to completion: 2 days, approximately 6 hours of work

 Who should attend?